Becoming a Faculty Mentor

 All tenured, tenure-track, and research-track faculty at the college and professional schools can supervise WISP internships.
 Graduate students and postdoctoral fellows may assist faculty in mentoring students.

-By submitting a project to the WISP Project Database, you indicate your willingness to serve as a faculty mentor to a WISP student.
-Late in summer term, the WISP team will reach out to confirm that you would like to participate in the research internship program in the coming year.
+By submitting a project to the WISP Project Database, you indicate your willingness to serve as a faculty mentor to a WISP student for winter and spring terms.
+The database is open for project submissions from August through November each year.

-To access the system, you will need to log in using your Dartmouth web credentials.
-If this is your first time adding a project to the database, email
+To access the system, log in using your Dartmouth NetID.
+If this is your first time adding a project to the database, email WISP to request access.
+Include your Net ID in the email.
+Check the criteria for eligibility to supervise undergraduates in research prior to requesting access.
+Email WISP if you have questions.

 Mentor: Chris Bailey-Kellogg